wuchalejs/wuchale/packages/wuchale/README.md

         }
     },

     // Adapters are the project type specific bindings for wuchale.
-For the basic adapter configuration, look below.
+For the vanilla adapter configuration, look below.
     // You can repeat the same adapter with different keys and catalog configurations
     // to break the translations into smaller parts
     adapters: {